Preschool Program Information

 Full-day students have the option of a free grab-and-go breakfast and hot lunch (or alternate meal) each school day.
 Students may choose to bring a cold lunch from home instead.

-Full-day classes and the afternoon part-day class offer a snack each day.
+Full-day classes and the afternoon part-day classes offer a snack each day.
 We appreciate any snack donations to the classroom.
 Families should communicate any food allergies or sensitivities to their student's teacher.

 While school meals are now free, families who qualify are encouraged to complete an Application for Educational Benefits to ensure they are receiving any needed services.